 tlamama (TR41v)

 This example of iconography is provided here to serve as a comparison-visual for vocabulary such as tlamama (one who carries something) and cacaxtli (carrying frame).
-It shows a man in profile, walking toward the viewer's left.
-In his right hand, he carries a tall, segmented staff (like a hiking stick?).
-He wears a white loincloth and white sandals with red (leather?) ties.
+It shows a man in profile, walking toward the viewer's left, in motion (movement).
+In his right hand, he carries a tall, segmented staff (otlatl), serving as a hiking stick.
+He wears a white loincloth and white sandals (probably cactli) with red ties.
 A tumpline goes over his forehead.
 On his back is a carrying frame with a gray bundle (quimilli?) with white straps.
-Attached to the top strap is a (wooden?) apparatus that involves possibly three sticks and a red object at the top, between two of the sticks.
+Attached to the top strap is a (wooden?) unidentified apparatus that involves possibly three sticks and a red object at the top, between two of the sticks.

 Stephanie Wood